acm-cui/website-cui2023/submit/_demos.md

 If your demo is accepted, you should de-anonymise it.
 You must include [CCS concepts](https://dl.acm.org/ccs "ACM Computing Classification System") and keywords for publication.

-At least one author of each accepted paper must register for the conference, otherwise we cannot guarantee publication of your paper.
+At least one author of each accepted demo must register for the conference, otherwise we cannot guarantee publication of your paper.
 Accepted demo extended abstract will be archived in the <a href="http://dl.acm.org/" title="The ACM Digital Library">ACM Digital Library</a>.

 You will receive an email from ACM to assign the rights for your paper, following which you will receive an email from "The ACM Publishing System" (TAPS), which will handle the generation of the final version of your paper.
 Accepted papers will be produced from LaTeX or Word source files into a single column HTML document and a two-column PDF for publication.
 We recommend all authors read ACM's guidance for [TAPS Best Practice](https://www.acm.org/publications/taps/taps-best-practices "The ACM Publishing System (TAPS) Best Practices").